Commission for Building Fifty New Churches: Churches built

 The Commission partly funded rebuilding of five churches: St George Gravesend, St George the Martyr Southwark, St Giles in the Fields, St Mary Magdalen Woolwich and St Michael, Cornhill.
 It bought and altered St George the Martyr Holborn and bought St John Clerkenwell.

 Funding

-The Commission was funded by a duty on coal coming into London.
+The commission was funded by a duty on coal coming into London.
 This tax was originally levied in 1670 to pay for the rebuilding of St Paul's Cathedral and City churches destroyed in the Great Fire of London.
-When the Commission was set up the duty was assigned to it.
-In 1718 the duty became part of general government revenues but was still used to fund the Commissioners' work.
+When the commission was set up the duty was assigned to it.
+By the National Debt (No. 2) Act 1718 (5 Geo.
+1. c.
+9) the duty became part of general government revenues but a portion of it was still used to fund the commissioners' work.